Generalized Donaldson-Thomas Invariants via Kirwan Blowups: Intrinsic Stabilizer Reduction

-In this section, we start by briefly recalling Kirwan's desingularization procedure for smooth Geometric Invariant Theory (in short GIT) quotients.
-Throughout this paper we work with the following situation.
-Let $G$ be a reductive group; $G$ acts on a $\bP^N$ via $G\to GL_{N+1}$, and
+In this section, we work with the following situation, which is standard in Geometric Invariant Theory (GIT).
+Let $G$ be a reductive group; $P$ is a smooth scheme which is the semistable locus of a smooth projective variety with linearized $G$-action, and

-are $G$-invariant closed subschemes where $P$ is smooth.
-Here by $(\bP^N)\uss$ (resp. $(\bP^N)\us$) we mean the open subscheme of GIT semistable (resp. stable) points under the linear $G$-action.
+is a $G$-invariant closed subscheme.
+Thus, we have a $G$-equivariant closed embedding $P \sub (\bP^N)\uss$, where by $(\bP^N)\uss$ (resp. $(\bP^N)\us$) we mean the open subscheme of GIT semistable (resp. stable) points under the linear $G$-action $G \to \GL_{N+1}$.
 (For GIT, see \cite{MFK}.)
-We assume $P^s\ne\emptyset$.